 |About Image Galleries Photo Stories Ordering|

 Australia is an island continent famous for its oceans - the Great Barrier Reef, endless sweeping beaches, seafood and surf culture.
-Yet for all their diversity and richness, Australia's seas are relatively low in nutrients.
-A lack of large upwelling currents means that only small amounts of nutrients are brought up from the depths to the surface.
-Low nutrient levels feed low amounts of plankton - the main primary producers of the ocean ecosystem.
-In turn, low plankton concentrations feed low amounts of fish, squid and crustaceans, which support small numbers of top predators such as sharks, tuna, dolphins, seabirds and seals.
-While seals from North America, South America, Africa and the Southern Ocean number in their millions, Australian seals exist in relatively small numbers (<250,000).
+Yet for all their diversity and beauty, Australia's seas are relatively low in nutrients.
+A lack of river outflow and large upwelling currents means that Australia's surface waters are relatively nutrient poor.
+Therefore, phytoplankton, the primary producers of the ocean ecosystem, exist in low densities.
+In turn, this feeds a low amount of fish, squid and crustaceans, which feed the top predators such as sharks, tuna, dolphins, seabirds and seals.
+While seal populations in North America, South America, Africa and the Southern Ocean number in their millions, Australian seals exist in smaller numbers (<250,000).

 Arctocephalus pusillus doriferus

 Photo: Brian Hunt